kelexel/rstream/README.md

 Todo
 ======

-* Put the transcoding ffmpeg scripts on github (!)
+* Put the transcoding ffmpeg scripts on github (!) - update as of 0.3t: a first release of rstream-transcoder is now online
-* Decide if HLS should be done by nginx-rtmp or by ffmpeg -via- crtmpd only
+* Decide if HLS should be done by nginx-rtmp or, instead, by ffmpeg to-and-via crtmpd only
 * HLS transcoding (need more nginx-rtmp/hls tests)
 * Implement nginx-rtmp only OR crtmpd only option
 * Make rstream Linux friendly ? (you just fork it!)